About the author

 One downside of freelancing is that you do not receive sick pay or paid vacation leave, so you save money each month.

 You are following on from when work is quiet.
-Make sure to save money for your tax bill, pension, and healthcare if you live in a country where healthcare is not free.
+Make sure to save money for your tax bill, pension, and healthcare if you live in a country without free healthcare.
 Getting control of your finances is essential.

-One of the biggest mistakes new freelancers make is waiting for the tax bill to land on their doorstep rather than saving their money wisely.
+One of the biggest mistakes of new freelancers is waiting for the tax bill to land on their doorstep rather than saving their money wisely.

-As a new freelancer, you might not feel comfortable asking for 50% upfront, but sadly there are bad clients.
-You are covering yourself financially since some companies can process invoices for 2-3 months.
+As a new freelancer, you might not feel comfortable asking for 50% upfront, but sadly, there are a lot of clients.
+You cover yourself financially since some companies can process invoices for 2-3 months.

 If the client will not process 50% upfront, the next best option is to set milestones with your client.
 When you reach a specific stage in the project, they will pay you a percentage of the final bill.